-i. individuals who assess qualifications Academic Requirement Committee (ARC) and Experience Requirement Committee (ERC) members who assess the academic and experience of applicants have received training and orientation on how to make the determinations, how to evaluate the information collected and how to be sensitive to all of the principles of fairness, impartiality and transparency with special emphasis on the fact that approximately 50% of the applicants are individuals educated in countries other than Canada.
-Furthermore, close to 80% of the members of the ARC and ERC are themselves International Engineering Graduates who went through the same process and met the very same requirements. ii. individuals who make registration decisions Registration decisions made by the Registrar are mostly based on recommendations made by
+i. individuals who assess qualifications

+Academic Requirement Committee (ARC) and Experience Requirement Committee (ERC) members who assess the academic preparation and experience of applicants have received training and orientation on how to make the determinations, how to evaluate the information collected and how to be sensitive to all of the principles of fairness, impartiality and transparency with special emphasis on the fact that approximately 50% of the applicants are individuals educated in countries other than Canada.
+Furthermore, close to 80% of the members of the ARC and ERC are themselves International Engineering Graduates who went through the same process and satisfied the very same requirements.

-Academic Requirement Committee (ARC) and Experience Requirement Committee (ERC) members who assess the academic and experience of applicants.
-Members of these committees have received appropriate orientation and training on how to make the determinations, how to evaluate the information collected and how to be sensitive to all of the principles of fairness, impartiality and transparency with special emphasis on the fact that approximately 50% of the applicants are individuals educated in countries other than Canada.
-Furthermore, close to 80% of the members of the ARC and ERC are themselves International Engineering Graduates who went through the same process and met the very same requirements.
-PEO staff that supports both committees has attended several training sessions, workshops, and seminars for example: "customer service training"; "Executive Leadership Program for Regulators" offered by the Council on Licensure, Enforcement and Regulation (CLEAR); "Managing Cultural Differences" workshop that was offered by Ontario Regulators for Access Consortium (ORAC); it is interesting to note that the instructor of the workshop is a Professional Engineer and served as a member of the Experience Requirement Committee; and • "National Workshop of Credential Evaluators" offered through the Pan-Canadian Quality Standards in International Credential Evaluation, which is administered by the Canadian Information Centre for International Credentials (CICIC) at the Council of Ministers of Education, Canada. iii. individuals who make internal review or appeal decisions The Registration Committee is a tribunal at arm's length from PEO's Licensing and Registration Department, and members of the tribunal are not part of the initial decision- makers.
+Registration decisions made by the Registrar are mostly based on recommendations made by Academic Requirement Committee (ARC) and Experience Requirement Committee (ERC) members who assess the academic preparation and experience of applicants.
+They have received appropriate training concerning how to make the determinations, how to evaluate the information collected and how to be sensitive to all of the principles of fairness, impartiality and transparency with special emphasis on the fact that approximately 50% of the applicants are individuals educated in countries other than Canada.
+Furthermore, close to 80% of the members of the ARC and ERC are themselves International Engineering Graduates who went through the same process and satisfied the very same requirements.

+PEO staff that supports both committees has attended several training sessions, workshops, and seminars for example:

+- "customer service training"; - "Executive Leadership Program for Regulators" offered by the Council on Licensure, Enforcement and Regulation (CLEAR); - "Managing Cultural Differences" workshop that was offered by Ontario Regulators for Access Consortium (ORAC); it is interesting to note that the instructor of the workshop is a professional engineer and served as a member of the Experience Requirement Committee; and - "National Workshop of Credential Evaluators" offered through the Pan-Canadian Quality Standards in International Credential Evaluation, which is administered by the Canadian Information Centre for International Credentials (CICIC) at the Council of Ministers of Education, Canada.

+iii. individuals who make internal review or appeal decisions

+The Registration Committee is a tribunal at arm's length from PEO's Licensing and Registration Department, and members of the tribunal are not part of the initial decision-makers.
 In accordance with the Statutory Powers Procedure Act of Ontario R.S.O.
-1990, Chapter S.22, Hearings are de novo (Latin for "anew," which means starting over, as in a trial de novo.
+1990, Chapter S.22 (Appendix 14), hearings are de novo.
+(Latin for "anew," which means starting over, as in a trial de novo.
 For example, a decision in a small claims case may be appealed to a local trial court, which may try the case again, de novo.)

-The Registration Committee members undergo training and orientation sessions, they also have access to an Independent Legal Counsel, who attend each Tribunal Hearing and provide advice to the panel that recites on the Hearing.
+The Registration Committee members undergo training and orientation sessions They also have access to Independent Legal Counsel who attend each Tribunal hearing and provide advice to the panel that recites on the hearing.
 Additional information may be obtained by contacting PEO's Tribunal Office.

+Please identify and explain the changes in your registration practices relevant to this section that occurred during the reporting year.

+Not applicable; no changes relevant to the above section occurred during the reporting period.

+Agreements on the Recognition of Qualifications (11 / 13)-